coderplex-org/month-of-code/README.md

 ## FAQ
 - This one month program is completly free of cost
+- You can only enroll in one domain at a time
 - This program will happen from 1st of June to 30th of June
 - The basic selection criteria for the program :
 	- Each candidates needs to be able to invest the specified time per day for their respective domain